cypress-io/cypress/DEPLOY.md

 > :warning: Note: The steps in this section are automated in CI, and you should not need to do them yourself when publishing.

-The NPM package requires a corresponding binary of the same version.
+The npm package requires a corresponding binary of the same version.
 In production, it will try to retrieve the binary from the Cypress CDN if it is not cached locally.

 You can build the Cypress binary locally by running `yarn binary-build`.
 You can use Docker to build a Linux binary by running `yarn binary-build-linux`.